LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Introduction

-To address these two problems, we propose \textbf{ELASTIQ}, a foundation model for EEG–Language Alignment with Semantic Task Instruction and Querying.
-This approach first introduces a joint spectral–temporal reconstruction framework that unifies frequency and temporal modeling.
+To address these two problems, we propose \textbf{LEAF}, a foundation model for EEG--Language Alignment with Semantic Task Instruction and Querying.
+This approach first introduces a \textbf{joint spectral--temporal reconstruction framework} that unifies frequency modeling with both bidirectional and causal temporal learning.
 By combining global spectral perturbation with complementary temporal masking strategies, the model learns frequency-aware and contextually rich EEG representations, laying a stronger foundation for downstream tasks.
-To further bridge EEG signals with semantic information, we propose an Instruction-conditioned Q-Former (IQF) that aligns EEG representations with natural language.
-Specifically, EEG embeddings are modulated by the task-level instructions (e.g., “This is an MI task”, “Decode emotion from EEG”) and label semantics (e.g., “Left”, “Happy”), thereby guiding representation learning toward task-relevant dimensions.
-The modulated EEG features are then refined through a cross-attention mechanism with learnable queries, enabling instruction-driven alignment between EEG and language representations.
+To further bridge EEG signals with semantic information, we propose an \textbf{Instruction-conditioned Q-Former (IQF)} that aligns EEG representations with natural language at the semantic level.
+Specifically, EEG embeddings are modulated by task-level instructions (e.g., “This is an MI task”, “Decode emotion from EEG”) and label semantics (e.g., “Left”, “Happy”), thereby guiding representation learning toward task-relevant dimensions.
+The modulated EEG features are then refined through cross-attention with learnable queries, enabling instruction-driven alignment between EEG and language representations.